Dapo-Obembe/swiftpress/README.md

 - Pre-made patterns you can use to kickstart your development
 - Working files on how to create patterns and custom core blocks styles for your clients
-- Ability to choose/use either ACF or React-based(wordpress create-block) Blocks
+- Ability to choose/use either ACF or React-based(wordpress create-block) Blocks creation methods.

 ## Requirement